 - What happens in a typical coaching session?

 This is where the roles and responsibilities of the coach and the client are outlined.
-The client is often responsible for setting the direction of each session once the overall goals are established.
-Coaches generally employ a mix of powerful questions, deep listening, reflecting what they hear from you or notice, and occasional challenges to stretch the client into their best capacities.
+You are often responsible for setting the direction of each session once the overall goals are established.
+Coaches generally employ a mix of powerful questions, deep listening, reflecting what they hear from you or notice, and occasional challenges to stretch you into your best capacities.

 - What kinds of issues can I bring to the table?